Wesley Charles

 Wesley Charles (born 12 December 1975) is a Vincentian footballer.
-He was born in Brighton.
+He was born in Brighton, St Vincent and the Grenadines.

 Career

 Europe

-Charles spent the beginning of the 2000s travelling Europe.
+Charles spent the beginning of the 2000s traveling Europe.
 His travels started in Ireland, where he first joined Bray Wanderers in November 2000 after spending two seasons with Sligo Rovers, where he was voted Player of the Year in 2003.

 In July 2005, Charles signed for Russian Premier League club Rostov on loan for the remainder of their season, with an option to make the move permanent on a two-year contract at the end of it.
 He then returned to Republic of Ireland and Bray Wanderers.
 Charles then signed for Galway United in July 2006.
 He was appointed club captain for the 2007 season.
 He was released by Galway United in July 2008.

 In March 2011, Charles returned to Europe and signed for League of Ireland First Division side Salthill Devon.